angushtlam/remiges/lib/components/Box/README.md

 | verticallyCenter   | No         | Boolean    | Center children vertically         | `false` |

 ## Default Behaviors
-All Box components are styled with `display: flex`.

 The `direction` prop takes the strings `horizontal` or `vertical`.

 ## Example